Welcome to the Mid-Columbia Houseless Collaborative

 Values

-Compassion and humanity are at the core of our work.
-As a collaborative, we recognize the hardships that houseless community members experience and the common humanity we all share, regardless of our housing status.
+Compassion and humanity are at the core of the Collaborative’s work.
+We recognize the hardships that houseless community members experience and the common humanity we all share, regardless of our housing status.

 We value collaboration and partnership; working together helps us provide greater support to houseless and unstably housed community members.